🇲🇽

 Use supermarkets for reliable self-catering

-Walmart, Chedraui, La Comer, and Costco stock a growing range of plant-based products — oat and soy milks, tofu, vegan protein products, and clearly labelled prepared foods.
-Selection varies by branch and city; larger urban stores stock far more than smaller or tourist-town branches.
-OXXO convenience stores carry basics like nuts, fruit, and packaged snacks for on-the-go days.
+Larger branches of Walmart, Chedraui, La Comer, and Costco stock a growing range of plant-based products, including oat and soy milks, tofu, and clearly labelled prepared foods.
+Selection varies by branch and city.
+Larger urban stores carry far more than smaller or tourist-town branches.
+OXXO convenience stores carry basics like nuts, fruit, and packaged snacks.
 Stock up at city supermarkets before travelling to smaller locations.

 03